girishgodage/girishgodage.github.io/_posts/dotnet/aspdotnetcore/confplanner/2019-10-24-confplannertut2.md

 - AspDotnetCore
 tags:
 - learning
-summary: In this tutorial, you'll learn to build up to an API back-end application, using .NET  Core Web Application for our ConferencePlanner application.
+summary: In this tutorial, you'll learn to build up to an API back-end application, using .
+NET  Core Web Application for our ConferencePlanner application.
 image: "/img/aspnetcore.png"
 author: Girish Godage
 layout: posts